 Your tax liability on the sale of property will be decided based on the number of years of holding.
 If you are selling the property after 2 years of holding, the gains will be treated as long-term capital gain.
 But if you are selling it within 2 years of holding it, the gains will be treated as short-term capital gain.

 The short-term capital gain will be added to your income in the year of sale and will be taxed as per your tax slab.
-If you are selling a property after 2 years of holding and if you receive a profit of 5 lakhs in the transaction, this amount of 5 lakhs will be added to your other income of that year and will be taxed as per your tax slab.
+If you are selling a property within 2 years of holding and if you receive a profit of 5 lakhs in the transaction, this amount of 5 lakhs will be added to your other income of that year and will be taxed as per your tax slab.
 If you are in the 30% slab, you will end up paying 30% of 5 Lakhs as short-term capital gains tax on sale of property.

 But long-term capital gains will be taxed at a lower rate of 20%.
 Here, you will get the benefit of indexation also.
 Indexation will help you in reducing your tax liability.